drhelius/grpc-demo/README.md

 OpenShift templates are not available in other Kubernetes distributions but they are very convenient for simple deployments if you are working with OpenShift.

 These templates can be parameterized but the lack of dynamism (loops and conditionals) usually makes Helm a better option.
+Refer to the [official docs](https://docs.openshift.com/container-platform/4.5/openshift_images/using-templates.html) for additional information.

 Two templates are provided in this repo for deploying the demo services both with Istio and without it: